 course here in the coming weeks.
 Please study the charts and understand

 where the reefs and shallow parts are.

 Each day you will sail to a different location.
-Note that for 2020 you will have to organize a trailer to bring your gear around.
+Note that for 2021 there will be a trailer to move your equipment BUT we can only move equipment for the first 5 boats.
 Someone is tentatively organizing this.
 Go to the discussion group for more information

-GPS time at the last set of channel markers out of Trenton to the south
+sharp GPS time at the last set of channel markers out of Trenton to the

-east.
+south east.
 Do not wait for an official start.
-The finish is Accomodating Bay
+The finish is

 The teams will record their time when